puncakbukit/reversteem/README.md

 If invalid, full deterministic replay runs again.

-Cache is optional optimization — state is always derivable from chain.
+Cache is an optimization only — never a source of truth.

 ---

-## 🌐 Multi-RPC Fallback
+# 🌐 Multi-RPC Fallback

 Reversteem automatically rotates between public RPC nodes: